labanskoller/hackeriet_blog/_posts/2017-02-27-eating-an-rsa-buffet.md

 ##### Brute force to find key 2

-One of the primes for key number two was really small, only 2758599203, we could have just used brute force to calculate it, but instead we found it in factordb: http://factordb.com/index.php?id=1100000000906574033
+One of the primes for key number two was really small, only 2758599203, we could have just used brute force to calculate it, but instead we found it in [factordb](http://factordb.com/index.php?id=1100000000906574033)

 ##### Greatest common divisor to find both key 0 and 6